Skip to content

 else:

-# make sure to only include neighbors that are still left
+# Ensure only to include neighbors that are still left

 neighbors = [neighbor for neighbor in neighbors if var_left_bool_arr[neighbor]]